DWI With a Commercial Driver’s License (CDL) in Louisiana

-CDL operators have much harsher requirements and suspensions when it comes to DWI.
+CDL operators have much harsher requirements and disqualifications when it comes to DWI.

 It comes with severe consequences, a long road to preparing for the court case, and is perhaps a time of intense reflection.
 These issues are multiplied if you happen to drive for a living.